BishrGhalil/AutoLog/README.md

 ## Roadmap

+- [ ] Cooldown to not get blocked
 - [ ] Docker support
 - [ ] Support for Excel data sources
-- [ ] Docker support

 ---

 ## Contributing

 Contributions are welcome.
 Please fork the repo and create a pull request.
-Ensure your code is formatted with `black`, `isort`.

 ---